-Notably, in the previous studies, additional loci controlling tocopherol composition were identified (García-Moreno et al., 2012b; Hass et al., 2006).
-For oleic acid content, minor effect loci controlling this trait were discussed in addition to the major effect gene (Premnath et al., 2016; F. Zhou et al., 2018).
-The fact that here no additional loci were identified could be explained by first that here we used a relatively small cohort, second by the different genetic backgrounds of the lines from the present and past studies.
+In the previous studies aimed on finding markers associated with tocopherol composition markers associated with Tph1 (Vera-Ruiz et al., 2006) and Tph2 (García-Moreno et al., 2006) mapped on chromosomes 1 and 8 were identified.
+In several studies, additional loci controlling tocopherol composition were found (García-Moreno et al., 2012b; Hass et al., 2006).
+For oleic acid content major effect locus Ol was mapped on chromosome 14 (Schuppert et al., 2006).
+In addition, minor effect loci controlling this trait were discussed in addition to the major effect gene (Premnath et al., 2016; F. Zhou et al., 2018).
+The fact that here no additional loci were identified could be explained by first that here we used a relatively small cohort, second by the different genetic backgrounds of the lines from the present and past studies, as well as by the high expressivity of tph1 and tph2 in the studied lines VK195 and VK876.

 Due to the applied aim of this study associated with the scanning for genetic markers of oil quality, first a GBS approach was validated using the Sanger sequencing, to prove the concordance of the markers' alleles by two independent approaches.
 Second, genetic markers were tested for the ability to predict the phenotypes associated with major effect genes Tph1, Tph2 and Ol in independent plant samples.
 These results demonstrated that Tph1- and Tph2-associated markers were identified in a large proportion of the test sample including unrelated lines (> 90%) and predicted associated phenotypes with high accuracy (> 84%).
-Thus, we selected a set of genetic markers that will be used to develop a marker-assisted selection approach for sunflower oil improvement in the context of tocopherol composition.
+Thus, we selected a set of genetic markers for Tph1 (S1_55196434 and S1_71748138) and Tph2 (S8_23941299 and S8_30578572) that will be used to develop a marker-assisted selection approach for sunflower oil improvement in the context of tocopherol composition.

-Regarding the oleic acid content, the genetic markers demonstrated lower parameters in the context of accuracy and the presence in the test sample.
+Regarding the oleic acid content, the genetic markers demonstrated lower parameters in the context of accuracy and presence in the test sample.
 This could be due to the fact that the genetic markers associated with oleic acid content for population VK195xVK303 were recessive, which on the one hand could be related to the genetic background and on the other a potential existence of an alternative allele of Ol behaving as recessive ones.
 For cross VK876xVK101 identified markers were dominant, however due to possible translocation between chromosomes 14 and 7, most of the genetic markers were attributed to chromosome 7 which was not previously reported to carry genes associated with oleic acid content and Ol gene in particular.
 It also should be noted that in both crosses the genetic markers associated with Ol were located more than 13 megabases away from the causal gene FAD2-1 based on the physical map information which in turn may indicate poor linkage with this gene.
 All these disconcordances with the initially set hypothesis could be set as goals for future studies for a better understanding of Ol gene inheritance in the sunflower in lines from the VNIIMK collection.